Jupiter (god): Sacrifices

 Sacrificial victims (hostiae) offered to Jupiter were the ox (castrated bull), the lamb (on the Ides, the ovis idulis) and the wether (a castrated goat or castrated ram) (on the Ides of January).
 The animals were required to be white.
-The question of the lamb's gender is unresolved; while a sacrificial lamb for a male deity was usually male, for the vintage-opening festival the flamen Dialis sacrificed a ewe lamb to Jupiter.
+The question of the lamb's sex is unresolved; while a sacrificial lamb for a male deity was usually male, for the vintage-opening festival the flamen Dialis sacrificed a ewe lamb to Jupiter.
 This rule seems to have had many exceptions, as the sacrifice of a ram on the Nundinae by the flaminica Dialis demonstrates.

 During one of the crises of the Punic Wars, Jupiter was offered every animal born that year.

 Temples

 Temple of Capitoline Jupiter

 The Temple of Jupiter Optimus Maximus stood on the Capitoline Hill in Rome.
 Jupiter was worshiped there as an individual deity, and with Juno and Minerva as part of the Capitoline Triad.
 The building was supposedly begun by king Tarquinius Priscus, completed by the last king (Tarquinius Superbus) and inaugurated in the early days of the Roman Republic (13 September 509 BC).
 It was topped with the statues of four horses drawing a quadriga, with Jupiter as charioteer.
 A large statue of Jupiter stood within; on festival days, its face was painted red.
 In (or near) this temple was the Iuppiter Lapis: the Jupiter Stone, on which oaths could be sworn.

 Jupiter's Capitoline Temple probably served as the architectural model for his provincial temples.

 When Hadrian built Aelia Capitolina on the site of Jerusalem, a temple to Jupiter Capitolinus was erected in the place of the destroyed Temple in Jerusalem.